-How to build your own Pochade Box
+How to Make a Pochade Box Step by Step

 One of the things I’ve always enjoyed as an artist was the craftsmanship involved.
 If it’s either building my own stretchers, prepping canvas, customizing equipment for the studio, or just preparing panels for future work, it is great way to kill down time between painting projects.
 Sort of a Zen thing, doesn’t tax the brain but is productive in all ways for my efforts.